Exilliar/raspberry-pi-display/README.md

 This file contains both the config values for the scripts and is also the location that all of the scripts will write their data to.

 This file needs to contain exact long-lat information, so only a template (`data-template.json`) is provided in the repo.
-When running these scripts a new `data.json` file should be created, with the `config` values updated to match.
+When running these scripts a new `data.json` file should be manually created (the scripts will throw an error if this file has not already been created), with the `config` values updated to match.

 ### Env file